jax-ml/jax/docs/new_docs/201/shard-map.md

 print(jnp.allclose(out, lhs @ rhs, atol=1e-3, rtol=1e-3))
 ```

-That's great, but we're not getting any compute/communication overlap
+But this version gets no compute/communication overlap: before we can start
-here: before we can start the matmul, we need the `all_gather` to complete.
+the matmul, we need the `all_gather` to complete.
 Here's a profile — captured and viewed with the tools described in
 {doc}`profiling` — using the same code, but on larger example shapes (`(8192,
 8192)` for `lhs` and `(8192, 1024)` for `rhs`):